 During 2015, the Company implemented a "buy-and-build" growth strategy.
 The "buy" component of the strategy includes the consideration and pursuit of acquisitions and other strategic transactions which management believes would complement the Company's existing business or otherwise offer growth opportunities for, or benefit, the Company.
 The Company generally seeks to structure acquisitions to include both cash and stock consideration.
 Acquisitions are effected through a wholly-owned subsidiary which acquires the business or assets of the acquired company, whether by an asset purchase or merger, and operates the acquired business following the transaction.
 In connection with each transaction, the Company, indirectly through its applicable wholly-owned subsidiary, also assumes certain of the liabilities of the acquired business.
-The financial position, including assets and liabilities, and results of operations of the acquired businesses following the respective closing dates of the acquisitions are included in the Company's consolidated financial statements.
-As described in greater detail in Note 4 to the unaudited condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q, on July 1, 2024, the Company acquired Florida-based Laundry Pro of Florida, Inc. ("LPF") for total consideration of \$5.9 million in cash and, on November 1, 2024, the Company acquired Indiana-based O'Dell Equipment & Supply, Inc. ("ODL") for total consideration of \$4.6 million in cash.
-The financial position, including assets and liabilities, of LPF and ODL are included in the Company's consolidated financial statements for the six and three months ended December 31, 2024.
-On February 1, 2025, the Company acquired Illinois-based Haiges Machinery, Inc. for total consideration of \$2.0 million in cash.
-The financial position, including assets and liabilities, and results of operations of Haiges Machinery, Inc. following the February 1, 2025 closing date of the acquisition will be included in the Compan
+The financial position, including assets and liabilities, and results of operations of the acquired businesses following the respective closing dates of the acquired business are included in the Company's consolidated financial statements.
+As described in greater detail in Note 4 to the unaudited condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q, (i) on July 1, 2024, the Company acquired Florida-based Laundry Pro of Florida, Inc. ("LPF") for total consideration of \$5.9 million in cash, (ii) on November 1, 2024, the Company acquired Indiana-based O'Dell Equipment & Supply, Inc. ("ODL") for total consideration of \$4.6 million in cash, and (iii) on February 1, 2025, the Company acquired Illinois-based Haiges Machinery, Inc. ("HMI") for total consideration of \$2.0 million in cash.
+The financial position, including assets and liabilities, of LPF, ODL, and HMI since the respective closing dates of the acquisitions of such companies are included in the Company's consolidated financial statements for the nine and three months ended March 31, 2025.
+In addition, on April 1, 2025, the Company acquired Wisconsin-based Girbau North America, Inc. fol